Interdisciplinary Project Grants

 - Timeline and Exhibition Plan

 What is the timeline for your project?
 When will you begin work?
 When will it be complete?
 What are specific project milestones?
 Indicate when and where you expect the project to be exhibited, performed or shared.
 It is your responsibility to ensure that space is available for your project.

-3. Personal Statements for Lead Artists (400 words or less) – All Lead Artists must submit a Personal Statement which describes your involvement and commitment to the project, as well as how it will advance your artistic development.
+3. Personal Statements for Lead Artists (200 words or less) – A Lead Artist is the creative visionary for the project and helps a team to technically and artistically to carry out that vision.
+Projects must include at least one but no more than three Lead Artists.
+All Lead Artists must submit a Personal Statement which describes your involvement and commitment to the project, as well as how it will advance your artistic development.

 4. Budget – Include a one-page budget with an itemized list of all costs of the projects.
 List the amount you are requesting from the Interdisciplinary Project Grant (up to $1500).
 If the budget exceeds $1,500, please indicate which additional funds or awards are “secured” or “anticipated.”
 Please include “budget notes” to clarify how your grant award would be spent or what you would do if you did not receive the full amount of your funding request.
 Funds cannot be used to pay students, although fees for outside labor may be considered.
 Funds may not be used to purchase equipment that may later be for personal use such as computers, hard drives, cameras, projectors, etc.; gasoline; alcohol; or food (unless food is used specifically in the project itself).

 Materials – You may submit up to two 8.5” x 11” pages of supplementary materials.
 Other materials will not be accepted.

 How To Apply

 All applications are to be submitted via TurnItIn.
 Please following the below directions to submit your application:

 - Create an account (if you do not already have one).

 - Click “Enroll in a Class.”
 Class/section ID: 8496069, Enrollment password: CalArts